vaibhavpandeyvpz/apkstudio/README.md

 - Built-in hex editor for binary files

 ### Downloads
-Please head over to [Releases](https://github.com/vaibhavpandeyvpz/apkstudio/releases) page for downloading. **Important:** Make sure to have `JAVA_HOME` environment variable points to a valid java installation for *jadx* to be able to run.
+Please head over to [Releases](https://github.com/vaibhavpandeyvpz/apkstudio/releases) page for downloading. **Important:** Make sure to have `JAVA_HOME` environment variable pointing to a valid java installation for *jadx* to be able to run.

 ### Building
 Information on building from source is provided in the [Wiki](https://github.com/vaibhavpandeyvpz/apkstudio/wiki).